On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Alternative Proof of

-Note that in profile $R'$, the preferences of the last $n-4$ voters are equal to those used by $g$ to pad up profiles of size $4$ to size $n$.
-Hence, $g(R'')=f(R')=\{b\}$, where $R''=(R_1', R_2', R_3', R_4')$.
-Moreover, the voters $\seti{1}{3}$ can reorder all alternatives in $A\setminus \{b\}$ arbitrarily without affecting the choice set because of \ref{imp2} and voter $4$ can reorder all alternatives arbitrarily without affecting the choice set because of \ref{imp1}.
-As the argument also holds if we reorder the first four voters, $b$ is indeed the unique winner of $g$ if three voters uniquely top-rank it.

-Hence, $g$ satisfies all required properties for the base case discussed in the main body, and thus, it cannot exist.
-On the other hand, we have shown that the existence of a strategyproof SCF for an even number of voters $n>4$ that satisfies the Condorcet loser property and non-imposition entails the existence of $g$.
-By the contraposition of this implication, the impossibility generalizes to every even number of voters $n>4$. \end{proof}
+First, note that \Cref{lem:CL} and \ref{imp2} imply that $f(R)=\{b\}$.
+Moreover, alternative~$a$ is uniquely bottom-ranked by all voters in ${\set{1}{4}}\cup{\set{3+n/2}{n}}$ and it thus is the Condorcet loser.
+This is also true if the voters $\seti{5}{2+n/2}$ swap $a$ and $b$ one after another.
+Hence, the Condorcet loser property implies that $a$ is not chosen after these swaps and strategyproofness entails then that $b$ is still the unique winner since all voters in $\set{5}{2+n/2}$ prefer $\{b\}$ to every other subset of $A\setminus \{a\}$.
+This means that $f(R')=\{b\}$.
+Finally, note that $g(R'')=f(R')=\{b\}$ for the profile $R''=({\succsim_1'}, {\succsim_2'}, {\succsim_3'}, {\succsim_4'})$ because the preferences of the last $n-4$ voters are equal to those used by $g$ to extend profiles consisting of $4$ voters to profiles for $n$ voters.
+This proves that $g$ can also return $b$ as unique winner, and thus, the proof in the main body shows that $g$ cannot exist.
+On the other hand, we have shown that, if there is a strategyproof SCF for an even number of voters $n>4$ that satisfies the Condorcet loser property and non-imposition, $g$ exists.
+By the contraposition of this implication, the impossibility generalizes to all even numbers of voters $n>4$. \end{proof}